Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 For more information on benefits at the 80% rating, see our post Top 20 VA Benefits for Veterans with 80% VA Disability.

-Veterans with no dependents at the 90% rating level receive $1,998.52 per month for 2022.
+Veterans with no dependents at the 90% rating level receive more than $2,297 per month.
 If you have dependents, you’ll receive additional monthly compensation.
-Your monthly compensation for 2022 is:

 For more information on benefits at the 90% rating, see our post 90% VA Disability Benefits Revealed and Explained.

 Beginning at the 30% rating level, veterans begin receiving extra monthly compensation for any dependents.
-Make sure to add your eligible dependents to eBenefits to receive your maximum compensation you rightfully earned.
+Make sure to add your eligible dependents to eBenefits to receive the maximum compensation you rightfully earned.

 Learn more about adding an eligible dependent to your compensation benefits.